 The dialogue is a literary device.
 The term ‘literary device’ refers to the structures writers use in their creative writing to communicate with their audiences.
 Presenting a story about people to a reader or an audience, making the characters seem like real people in real situations in real places, doing things that real people do – fighting, falling in love, dying – is a trick because they are not real people doing real things.
 The writer has the task of making the audience identify with the characters and events of the story and to do that he or she uses an array of devices to help him or her create the illusion of reality.
 The better the writer is at doing that and the greater the mastery the writer has of the range of literary devices the more effective the work will be.
 Shakespeare is that writer, right at the top of the scale.

-Shakespeare used many literary devices – below are the most important ones, most central to his work.
+Shakespeare used many literary devices (and also many poetic devices) – below are the most important ones, most central to his work.

 2. Dramatic Device